Liverpool Guild of Students: TV

-Controversy

 Liverpool Medical Students Society

 In November 2014, an investigation was launched into the activities of the Liverpool Medical Students' Society, following the release of a script for the annual 'Smoker' event, causing public controversy.
 In January 2016, the Liverpool Guild of Students in conjunction with the University of Liverpool decided to de-ratify the LMSS, and prohibit all activities and communication in official matters claiming, "Deadlines for engaging with an action plan were extended on three occasions, but despite our best efforts, this action plan was not delivered."
 The LMSS responded, stating that its members had been threatened with formal 'Fitness to Practice' investigations if they did not co-operate, a claim refuted by the guild.
 In response to the controversy, a Change.org petition was mounted, calling for the resignation of the Liverpool Guild of Students' then President, Harry Anderson, for "isolating the LMSS's 1,500 students".
 As of 21 January 2016, this petition had 1,300 signatures.